ouspg/ouspg-open/README.md

 ## May 2016: Open Doors at the OUSPG

-### 2016-05-24 @ Room TS387, Linnanmaa Campus, Tietotalo 3rd floor (12-17)
+### Xxx 2016-06-xx @ Room TS387, Linnanmaa Campus, Tietotalo 3rd floor (12-17)

  * Coming up, welcome!

+### Tue 2016-05-24 @ Room TS387, Linnanmaa Campus, Tietotalo 3rd floor (12-17)

+ * Joonas Kuorilehto (@joneskoo), Maria Toro and Kimmo Toro from F-Secure visit to discuss devops, fuzzing and practical co-op opportunities in Oulu area.
+ * Mikko Yliniemi (@mikessu) visits to plan month Master's phase internship.
+ * Mauri Miettinen (@vaulthunter) with game-modding & NPC Lua scripting background drops in to find side projects for the summer.
+ * Aleksi Klasila with "a bit" of coding background, e.g. [couple of games](http://en.playstore.juegos/desarrollador/aleksi-klasila/) visited to "a bit" to do during the summer. :)
  * OUSPG Open referenced at [Kaleva]( http://www.kaleva.fi/uutiset/kotimaa/tietokoneen-tilttaaminen-turhauttaa-mutta-bugien-metsastaja-voi-tienata-koodivirheilla-tuhansia/728427/)

-### 2016-05-17 @ Room TS387, Linnanmaa Campus, Tietotalo 3rd floor (12-17)
+### Tue 2016-05-17 @ Room TS387, Linnanmaa Campus, Tietotalo 3rd floor (12-17)

- * Antti Järvinen (old school hacker with many hats) visited and is looking for collaborators to continue work on the his [server-free p2p communication software called Classified ads](http://katiska.org/classified-ads/).
+ * Antti Järvinen (old school hacker with many hats) visited and is looking for collaborators to continue. work on the his [server-free p2p communication software called Classified ads](http://katiska.org/classified-ads/).
 Seems perfect for crisis comms in case of the Zombie apocalypse and we agreed to link this to the Cyber Exercises.